FIWARE/tutorials.Administrating-XACML/README.md

 The response for the request includes a `<Decision>` element to `Permit` or `Deny` access to the resource.

-If the time on the server is between 9 a.m. and 5 p.m. the access request will be denied.
+If the time on the server is between 8 a.m. and 5 p.m.
+UTC, the access request will be denied.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>